FACTBOX-Four key races in Ohio's primaries for U.S. Congress, governor | Politics

 Incumbent Republican Governor Mike DeWine defeated two challengers: former Rep. Jim Renacci, who fell short in a U.S. Senate bid in 2018, and farmer Joe Blystone.
 DeWine is favored to win re-election in the fall.
 DEMOCRATIC DUEL: BROWN V. TURNER

-The Democratic primary in the state's Cleveland-based 11th congressional district features a rematch between incumbent Representative Shontel Brown and progressive Nina Turner, who lost in a special election last year.
-That race was seen as a proxy battle between the Democratic Party's progressive wing, which backed Turner, and establishment figures, which lined up behind Brown.
-The victor of this primary will be heavily favored to win in November.
+In the Democratic primary for the state's Cleveland-based 11th congressional district, incumbent U.S. Representative Shontel Brown beat progressive Nina Turner, and will be favored to win re-election in November.
+Tuesday's nomination contest was a rematch of a special election won last year by Brown, which was seen as a proxy battle between the Democratic Party's progressive wing, which backed Turner, and establishment figures, which lined up behind Brown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)